'New normality' - German arms giant named Borussia Dortmund sponsor

 One user simply said "you should be ashamed" and another noted that "selling your disgusting money-making as a defense of 'our democracy' is inherent hypocrisy."

-It was also questioned whether the deal was "compatible with the club's values" but there were also users who defended the deal.
+It was also questioned whether the deal was "compatible with the club's values," a satirical video showed a game ball being delivered by a tank.

-"Are we supposed to defend ourselves with water pistols and slingshots in an emergency?
-I don't want war, but as we all know, other countries don't think the same way," one user said.

 The German Peace Society said it wants to stop the partnership with its petition, saying that "the scandal-ridden arms manufacturer is itself arming dictatorships."